felixleopoldo/trilearn/README.md

 # Bayesian inference in decomposable graphical models using sequential Monte Carlo methods
+This library contains Bayesian inference in decomposable (triangulated) graphical models based on sequential Monte Carlo methods.
+Currently supported functionalities include:

-Bayesian structure learning in discrete log-linear and Gaussian decomposable graphical models using particle Gibbs.
+- Bayesian structure learning for discrete log-linear and Gaussian data.
-Bayesian model averged predictive classification using particle Gibbs.
+- Estimation of the number of decomopsable graphs with a given number of nodes.
+- Predictive classification using Bayesian model averaging (BMA).
+- Random generation of junction trees (the Christmas tree algorithm).

 ### Installation

 If graphviz is not installed, you can install it from brew / aptitude / pacman for example